sicajc/EECS_LAB_TRAINING/lab3/README.md

 # When design is large
 1. If the design is way too large, putting the design onto fpga can greatly reduce the simulation time.

+# Summary
+1. Since an error range is allowed within spec, so we can actually adjust the mantissa of our floating point IP.
+This method can greatly reduce the critical path and area!
+2. When deriving pipelined architecture, first derive a combinational version of your circuit, then start drawing pipeline cutset.
+3. Comparing to the size of designWare IP, pipelined registers are actually cheap.
+4. When working in IC LAB, do not try to rewrite the equation when using IP, otherwise some corner cases cannot pass!!!!
+This problem arise when I am using the exponential IP.